-Suffolk County Council has a wide range of responsibilities in respect of Children and Young People (CYP).
+Suffolk County Council has a wide range of responsibilities in respect of children and young people.
 We work with third parties, including, but not limited to, education providers, the NHS and the voluntary sector.
 We also hold information on children and their families to whom we provide a service in order to help us support you and your family.

 The legal basis for holding and processing this information is either because it relates to a public task or a statutory (legal) function.
 Where a legal basis does not apply we will ask for your consent to collect your information.

 On the Children and Young People Services (CYP) privacy notice page, you can download a print-friendly version of the CYP privacy notice.
 It provides a explanation about the information on children and their families that we collect, use, store and share.

 What to do next

-It is important that you provide a copy of this Privacy Notice at the first point of contact - either in hard copy, or by providing a link to the Privacy Notice on the SCC website.
-A Privacy Notice must be issued to each member named in the CAF over the age of 12 years old.
-The Privacy Notice provides an explanation about the information on children and their families that we collect, use, store and share.
+It is important that you provide a copy of this privacy notice at the first point of contact - either in hard copy, or by providing a link to the privacy notice on the SCC website.
+A privacy notice must be issued to each member named in the CAF over the age of 13 years old.
+The privacy notice provides an explanation about the information on children and their families that we collect, use, store and share.